 I must have walked past the Costco Optical desk a dozen times before I realized that you can actually get your eyes examined in the warehouse.
 Once I realized this, I immediately had a bunch of questions.
 Who does the actual eye exam?
 What does it cost?
-Does Costco carry all the popular brand-name frames?
+Does the Costco eye center carry all the popular brand-name frames?
 Do they accept vision insurance?
 I figured I wasn’t the only one with these questions so the idea for this article was born.
 I hope I answer all of your questions so you can make an informed decision the next time you need new eyeglasses or sunglasses.

 1. What Does a Costco Eye Exam Cost?